 SGO – “Stafford Guitar Online” is growing in popularity.
 SGO is our online meeting place helping you to move forward with your guitar studies and to enjoy the experience of meeting others.
 Check out the link above.

 We are currently working towards our October weekend guitar course and are so looking forward to meeting everyone in person.

-October is fully booked and for those who missed out this year we have added dates for 2022 guitar courses.
+For those looking forward to next year we now have dates for 2022 guitar courses.

 Guitar Course Dates for 2022